m-ar-k/file_system/README.md

-# Simple Log-structured file system
+# Simple Log-structured File System
 A simulated disk and log based filed system.

 Running the filesystem: